-The general rule for contacts states that a men's basketball coach may contact you in person off the college campus only on or after July 1 after completion of your junior year.
+A college coach may contact you in person off the college campus only on or after July 1 after completion of your junior year.
 Any face-to-face meeting between a college coach and you or your parents, during which any of you say more than "hello" is a contact.
 Also, any face-to-face meeting that is prearranged or that occurs at your high school or competition or practice site is a contact, regardless of the conversation.